AFTERWAKE/IRCBots/pointBot/README.md

 ## Usage Notes
 #### Setup
-- Requires Python 2.7 and the Twisted package.
 - Check the IRC info in the class definition and make sure it is correct.
 - Check main() and verify the IRC server is correct.
 - Make sure the file paths are correct.